-The term “senior living” always seems to be thrown around but despite its widespread use, it is a term that is often misunderstood and misused.
-This term covers many varied and important aspects of caring for the elderly and encompasses assisted living, nursing homes, board and home care facilities, and many others.
-There are many options available for those wanting to find a place for an elderly parent or loved one as well as someone who wants to find a rewarding career in this field.
-When it comes to finding the best options, there are two main divisions that you can look at for your career in the nursing and elderly care facility.
+The term “senior living” always seems to be thrown around but it is a term that is often misunderstood and misused.
+This term covers many aspects of caring for the elderly.
+There are many senior living options available for those wanting to find a place for a loved one, as well as someone who wants to find a rewarding career in this field.
+When it comes to finding the best options, there are two main divisions in senior living.

 Assisted Living Facility

-A board and home care facilities is another variation of assisted living that provides a higher level of help and assistance.
-It is an ideal choice for those individuals who needs more care and attention when it comes to their day to day living and activities.
+Home care facilities are another variation of assisted living that provides a higher level of help and assistance.
+It is an ideal choice for those who need more care and attention in their day to day living and activities.
 Board and home care facilities offer more assistance and help than the traditional assisted living facility.
-Residents often need help with every aspect of living including getting dressed, bathing, eating, cooking, walking, taking medications, and other routine activities.
 They are a better choice than a nursing home or an assisted living facility because there are far more staff members and far fewer residents.

 Ways to know when a move is necessary are:

 - The inability to dress, change, bathe, use the bathroom, and take care of themselves.

 - Vision issues that cause injuries.

 - Gaining weight or losing weight in an unhealthy manner.

 - If their memory is affecting important things such as remembering medications or taking the wrong doses.

 If you see any of these in your loved one reach out to us!
 Comprehensive Home Care can help families make decisions on senior living options.
 Contact us here or call us at 704.333.5214 for more information.